Do you want to discover the beauty of Belgium beyond Brussels?

 - Explore the canals: a canal cruise will take you to some of the quaintest corners of the Dutch capital

 - Anne Frank House: one of the most famous museums in Europe, and depicts the life of the little girl behind “The Diary of Anne Frank”.
 It’s an impressive memorial against forgetting the horrors of WWII.

-- Damrak: one of the biggest avenues that connects the Central Station to the city center.
+- Damrak: one of the biggest avenues that connect the Central Station to the city center.
 It also takes you along some very pretty buildings.

 - Bloemenmarkt (Flower market): visiting a flower’s market is one of the top things to do in the Netherlands.
 It’s on top a very colorful place to take pictures.

 - Rijksmuseum and Van Gogh Museum: well worth a visit, not only on rainy days!

 - Train: the fastest way to reach Amsterdam from Brussels is via train.
 It takes 3 hours and fares start at 29 €. – Book here your train tickets from Brussels to Amsterdam